The user and logon session that the program ran under.

 - New Process ID: A semi-unique (unique between reboots) number that identifies the process.
 Process ID allows you to correlate other events logged during the same process.
 To determine when the program ended look for a subsequent event 4689 with the same Process ID.

-- New Process Name: The full patch of the executable
+- New Process Name: The full path of the executable

 - Token Elevation Type: This is useful for detecting when users running under User Account Control consent to running a program with admin authority - look for Type 2.

 - Creator Process ID: Identifies the processes that started this process.
-Look for a preceding event 4688 with a New Process ID that matches this Creator Process process ID.
+Look for a preceding event 4688 with a New Process ID that matches this Creator Process process ID - or if on Win10 or later look at the next field to get EXE name of the parent process.

 Top 10 Windows Security Events to Monitor